A Survey of the Evolution of Language Model-Based Dialogue Systems: Data, Task and Models: The Independent Development of TOD ODD

-Distinguish from TOD which usually adopts \textit{encoder-only} PLM, there are usually two specific architectures of different PDMs: \textit{encoder-decoder} \citep{meena, gu2022eva20, blenderbot} and \textit{decoder-only} \citep{zhang-etal-2020-dialogpt, cdialgpt}, especially for generative and hybrid ODD.
+There are two common architectures for different PDMs: \textit{encoder-decoder} \citep{meena, gu2022eva20, blenderbot} and \textit{decoder-only} \citep{zhang-etal-2020-dialogpt, cdialgpt}, particularly for generative and hybrid ODD systems.
+This contrasts with TOD systems, which typically use \textit{encoder-only} PLMs.
 The distinction here can be attributed to the core nature and objectives of TOD and ODD, as the components of TOD primarily revolve around natural language understanding tasks such as NLU, DST, and DPL, while ODD focuses on natural language generation tasks.
 Specifically, as shown in the bottom part of Figure~\ref{fig:nlm_to_plm}, Meena \citep{meena} from Google, Blenderbot \citep{blenderbot} from Meta, and EVA \citep{gu2022eva20} from Tsinghua University are all based on encoder-decoder architecture, which demonstrates strong understanding and generation capability simultaneously.
 In addition, most decoder-only PDMs follow the architecture of GPT2 \citep{gpt2} such as DialoGPT \citep{zhang-etal-2020-dialogpt} and CDialoGPT \citep{cdialgpt} for English and Chinese dialogue respectively.
-Back to this moment, it is observed that most industrial and academic institutions choose to select decoder-only architecture aiming to improve since the scaling law has been widely observed in causal decoders \citep{llm_survey}.
+Back to this moment, it is observed that most industrial and academic institutions choose to select decoder-only architecture aiming to improve since the scaling law has been widely observed in causal decoders.

-As the size of the pre-training corpus and the model itself continue to expand, researchers have observed a concurrent improvement in the performance of language models.
-Throughout this evolution, certain studies have sought to integrate various types of dialogues using meticulously crafted pre-training objectives.
-The objective is to enable the resulting model to attain enhanced performance in both Task-oriented Dialogue (TOD) and Open-domain Dialogue (ODD) simultaneously \citep{bao-etal-2022-plato, peng2022godel}.